Setting the context of a data page

 A single data page can create many instances of itself and tailor each instance to the context in which you are using it in the application.
 This process simplifies creation and maintenance of your code, since one data page can serve multiple references.

 The following figure shows a sample list of products on a page, from which you can select products and add them to your shopping cart:

 You have a preferred provider (for example, Northwind), but you do not want to select from Northwind's products.
 Instead, you can use a more general Google search to get a list of products from another provider.

 You can then use a single data page with multiple possible data sources to deliver both providers' product lists.
 Depending on the designated parameters, including which provider to use, the data page creates a tailored instance of itself on the clipboard, which only includes the data about the products that the selected providers offer.

 The following figure shows the Definition tab of the data page, which lists the possible data sources for instances of the data page:

-If the reference specifies the Northwind product list, in which case the when condition
+specifies the Northwind product list, in which case the when condition

 The following figure shows an instance of the data page on the clipboard that was created to respond to the reference: